Clean-Dependency-Project/clean-dependency-project/CONTRIBUTING.md

 Thank you for considering helping out!

-Looking to update information or feature your project?
+Looking to update information on the CDP?
 Feel free to make the change yourself.
-[This is the right place to get started](https://github.com/fanniemaeopensource).
+[This is the right place to get started](https://github.com/Clean-Dependency-Project/clean-dependency-project/tree/main).

-First, please read the [code of conduct](https://github.com/FannieMaeOpenSource/clean-dependency-project/blob/main/CODE_OF_CONDUCT.md).
+First, please read the [code of conduct](https://github.com/Clean-Dependency-Project/clean-dependency-project/blob/main/CODE_OF_CONDUCT.md).
 We take it very seriously!

 Next, if you want to help out, do the following: